Books of the Art

-Books of the Art or The Art Trilogy is an incomplete trilogy of novels by British writer Clive Barker, of which only the first two have been published.
-The first book, The Great and Secret Show, was first published in 1989 and was followed by the second book, Everville, in 1994.
-The third book has yet to be written and there is currently no schedule for its release.
-Of plans for the third book, Barker has stated that the book will be "a big book when it comes" and that he wants to write it with "as much feeling as possible".
+Books of the Art or The Art Trilogy is a planned trilogy of novels by British writer Clive Barker, currently consisting of The Great and Secret Show (1989) and Everville (1994).
+As of 2025 the untitled third novel in the series, which Barker claims will be "a big book when it comes" and that will be written with "as much feeling as possible" has no scheduled release date.

 The trilogy has been cited as an example of Barker's use of magic as a motif to "comment upon the work of the creator of art" and Barker himself has used the term to describe transformative magic that is used as "windows through which to glimpse the miraculous".
 The series thus far has been compared to J. R. R. Tolkien's The Lord of the Rings.

 Synopsis

 The Great and Secret Show

 The Great and Secret Show follows Fletcher and Jaffe, two humans that have transcended reality to become super-human.
 The two initially worked together but became adversaries when it became clear that Jaffe was intent on gaining control of Quiddity, a dream sea that humans can access only three times in their lives.
 The two men end up siring children by raping four teenage girls with the intention that they will continue their battles, only for two of their children to fall in love.